Who should you appoint as trustee of your trust?

 Choosing a bank

 In order to remedy potential conflicts, it may be necessary to select a professional trustee and/or executor.
 In this case, the trustmaker will often choose a bank to act as successor trustee.
 What beneficiaries soon discover is that choosing a bank or financial institution will come with a glaring conflict of interest, where the bank will use trust money to invest in their own products one hundred percent of the time.
 They will also withhold money from your beneficiaries, keeping your money “in the pot” for the sake of increasing their capital gains.
-Accountability to the beneficiaries is therefore overlooked and your local professionals are instantly cut out of the loop in favor of these faceless corporations.
-This is not to mention the lack of communication and long wait times that trustmakers or beneficiaries have experienced when dealing with a corporate trustee.
+Accountability to the beneficiaries is, therefore, overlooked and your local professionals are instantly cut out of the loop in favor of these faceless corporations.
+This is not to mention the lack of communication and long wait times that trustmakers or beneficiaries have experienced when dealing with a big bank as their trustee.

 Choosing an attorney